bashcube/Automated-GUI/README.md

-# Automated-GUI
+# Automating Tasks with GUI
   * ## Requirements:
-      The system must have mpg123 installed in order to run the task.
-      Download it using command:
+      For Debian Based Systems, install firefox browser for opening github pages, and mpg123 for playing musing in the terminal.
       ```bash
+      $ sudo apt-get install firefox
       $ sudo apt-get install mpg123
+      ```
+      Systems which use rpm packages, install the above using command:
+      ```bash
-      $ sudo apt-get install firefox
+      $ sudo dnf install firefox
+      $ sudo dnf install mpg123
       ```

   * ## Usage: